Singapore Telecommunications: A Mixed Picture (OTCMKTS:SGAPY)

 Company Description

 Singapore Telecommunications is a regional telecommunications company headquartered and listed in Singapore.
-The company is the market leader in the Singapore telecommunications market, where it competes with StarHub Ltd. (Starhub) (OTCPK:SRHBF) (OTCPK:SRHBY) [STH:SP], M1 and new entrant TPG Telecom (OTC:TPTGF) (OTC:TPPTY) [TPG:AU].
+The company is the market leader in the Singapore telecommunications market, where it competes with StarHub Ltd. (Starhub) (OTCPK:SRHBF) (OTCPK:SRHBY) [STH:SP], M1 and new entrant TPG Telecom (OTCPK:TPGTF) (OTC:TPPTY) [TPG:AU].
 Optus, its 100%-owned Australian telecommunications subsidiary, is the second largest player in Australia, behind market leader Telstra Corporation Limited (OTCPK:TLSYY) (OTCPK:TTRAF) [TLS:AU].

 Singapore Telecommunications also has minority equity interests in a number of foreign associates, which include Indonesia's Telkomsel, Thailand's Advanced Info Service Public Company Limited (OTCPK:AVIFY) (OTCPK:AVIVF) [ADVANC:TB], India's Bharti Airtel (OTCPK:BHRQY) [BHARTI:IN] and the Philippines' Globe Telecom (OTCPK:GTMEY) (OTCPK:GTMEF) [GLO:PM].